PriscillaAlmeida07/StoreManager/README.md

-The system was developed in C programming language and using MySQL database.
+:rocket: The system was developed in C programming language and using MySQL database.

 ## How to use the program?
 - *Necessary installations:*